These Jalapeño Cheddar Cornbread Bites make the perfect topping for chilis, soups and salads!

 - 1 1/4 cups water

-Preheat oven to 375 degrees.
-Spray two mini muffin tins (24 muffins) with coconut oil spray.
+- Preheat oven to 375°F. Spray two mini muffin pans (24 muffin cups) with coconut oil or other cooking spray.

-In a medium mixing bowl combine the cornbread mix, egg, water and oil.
+- In a medium mixng bowl combine the cornbread mix, egg, water and oil.
 Mix with a whisk until well combined.
-Add the cheddar cheese and jalapeño; mix well.
+Add cheddar cheese and jalapeño, mix well.

-Remove from oven and let cool.
-Use immediately, or place in a freezer bag and freeze for up to 2 months.
+- Remove from oven and let cool.
+Use immediately or place in a freezer bag and freeze for up to two months.